dashbird/site/content/blog/february-19-update.md

 featloc: blog-header
 ---

 This past couple of month were a bit hectic and there’s a good reason behind that.
 We’ve set out to create a better experience for our users, and it’s exactly what we did!
-Besides making a lot of quality-of-life changes, we’ve introduced new features that we think, will speed up the speed at which you’ll debug your applications and give you a whole new perspective on all things AWS Lambda.
+Besides making a lot of quality-of-life changes, we’ve introduced new features that we think, will increase up the speed at which you’ll debug your applications and give you a whole new perspective on all things AWS Lambda.

 We got carried away by building features and improving the application experience, that we forgot to announce the changes.
 Here are recent changes at a glance: